theodorosploumis/docker-presentation/readme.md

 // Open http://localhost:8280 to continue with the installation
 // On the db host use: mysql

-// Ther is a proper linking
+// There is a proper linking
 docker inspect -f "{{ .HostConfig.Links }}" drupal_example
 ```